mintlify/intellij-writer/README.md

 ### 🚨 Disclaimer

 We never store your code, but your code does leave your machine.
-If this is a concern to you, then please set up [a call](https://savvycal.com/mintlify/enterprise-help) with us to discuss how we can help you.
+If this is a concern to you, then please set up [a call](https://savvycal.com/mintlify/enterprise-help) with us to discuss how you can locally host.

 ### Languages supported